Tarin's Plan

 7. Follow your own laws

-We can ensure every facet of City Hall makes your day-to-day life easier but first, we need to fix City Hall & take emergency action to address auditing, wastewater and homeless services.
+We can ensure every facet of City Hall makes your day-to-day life easier but first, we need to fix City Hall & take emergency action to address auditing, wastewater and the unhoused/mental health epidemic.

 Fix City Hall